 A TASTE OF MY WORK

-My latest project delved into using predictive analytics to project an college athletic departments’ spending figures.
+Another recent project delved into using predictive analytics to project an college athletic departments’ spending figures.
 That question was answered with a linear regression model.
 I also trained models in logistic regression, linear and quadratic discriminant analysis, k-nearest neighbors, decision trees, bagging, boosting and random forests in an attempt to see how well the models could categorize which athletic programs belonged to the NCAA’s “Power Five,” “Group of Five,” or “other.”
 You can take a look at that work in PDF format or on Github.

 By creating regression and clustering models for a text-mining dataset provided by UC Irvine, I analyzed what parts of a reporter’s writing style can push a Mashable article closer to viral success, and to what degree they do so.